alif-ahsan/alif-ahsan/README.md

 - 👀 I’m interested in cyber security
 - 🌱 I’m currently learning microsoft sentinel
 - 💞️ I’m looking to collaborate on entry level SOC projects
-- ⚡ Fun fact: gym-rat
+- ⚡ Fun fact: Im currently Preparing for the SC200

 <!---
 alif-ahsan/alif-ahsan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.